Select Page

 The extensive fires in south-eastern Australia in 2019/2020 burnt many plant species (and their habitats) that were not considered threatened at the time, but had the potential to increase the risk of these species declining to the point of becoming threatened in the near future.

-a) impacts of the fires on selected priority plant species with restricted geographic range sizes and the factors threatening their recovery.
+1. Impacts of the fires on priority plant species with restricted geographic range sizes and the factors threatening their recovery.

 Two groups of taxa were chosen: